eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/hi/adoption-view/architecture.md

 4. **Resolve vehicle part of interest, supplier and actual HI calculation function for this part:** <br/> At the data provider, the Knowledge Agent resolves the vehicle, its component of interest, the related supplier and the actual usage data.

-5. **Fetch load data:** <br/> The actual usage data (parameter for the HI calculation functions) are fetched from the data provider's bound data source.
+5. **Fetch load data:** <br/> The actual usage data (parameters for the HI calculation functions) are fetched from the data provider's bound data source.
 They are translated into graph representation by a provisioning agent (data binding agent).

 6. **Transfer load data and deploy sub-skill:** <br/> The fetched data and a sub-skill (logic for calling the HI calculation service) are transferred to the HI calculation service provider's Knowledge Agent via EDC connectors.